Update directory service bind user credentials

 5. Do not change anything yet.
 Leave the dialog box open while you complete step 2, step 3, and step 5.

-2. Find the directory service user account:
+2. Locate the value for the directory service user account:

 Deployment Type Steps